-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that may have resulted.
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-On the same principle as Learn Thai Podcasthere is Learning Indonesian: online sound lessons to learn the basics of Bahasa Indonesia, the Indonesian language, very close to the Melayu Bahasa, spoken in Malaysia.
+On the same principle as Learn Thai Podcasthere is Learning IndonesianOnline audio lessons to learn the basics of the Bahasa Indonesia, the Indonesian language, very close to the Melayu Bahasa, spoken in Malaysia.

 Online audio courses

 Here again, a couple, Cici and Shaun, are teaching the lessons in two voices.
 In spite of my meager level in Indonesian-Malay, I am proud to discover that I can easily do without the first lessons.